GRA Stiftung gegen Rassismus und Antisemitismus gegen Schweiz

 SUISSE: Art.
 10 CEDH.
 Liberté d'expression d'une fondation dans le contexte de la campagne d'un référendum sur les minarets.

-La Cour juge en particulier que dans le contexte du débat suscité par le référendum, et notamment des autres critiques formulées concernant le référendum lui-même par des organismes de défense des droits de l'homme, l'utilisation par l'organisation des mots "racisme verbal" n'était pas dénuée de fondement factuel.
+Dans le contexte du débat suscité par le référendum, et notamment des autres critiques formulées concernant le référendum lui-même par des organismes de défense des droits de l'homme, l'utilisation par l'organisation des mots "racisme verbal" n'était pas dénuée de fondement factuel.
 La sanction imposée à l'organisation aurait aussi pu produire un effet dissuasif sur la liberté d'expression de celle-ci.
-Dans l'ensemble, dans leur examen des circonstances soumises à leur appréciation, les juridictions nationales n'ont pas dûment pris en considération les principes et critères énoncés dans la jurisprudence de la Cour pour la mise en balance du droit au respect de la vie privée et du droit à la liberté d'expression, outrepassant ainsi leur marge d'appréciation (ch.
+Dans l'examen des circonstances soumises à leur appréciation, les juridictions nationales n'ont pas dûment pris en considération les principes et critères énoncés dans la jurisprudence de la Cour pour la mise en balance du droit au respect de la vie privée et du droit à la liberté d'expression, outrepassant ainsi leur marge d'appréciation (ch.
 44-80).

 Conclusion: violation de l'art.
 10 CEDH.